Rosa Rebecca (Becky) Duncan, Bio Page

 Tellico Plains Elementary School

 I was born in Madisonville, Tennessee, but I spent most of my childhood in Alcoa, Blount County.
 At the age of 14, my family returned to Monroe County, and I graduated from Vonore High School in 1978.
 The day after graduation from high school, I went to work at Tellico Industries before transferring to Valley Bank as a teller.
-In 1980 I married my high school sweetheart, Dennis Duncan, and we will be celebrating our 40th wedding anniversary in May, 2020.
-We have two biological children, Alan and Amy, and we adopted two children from Haiti in 2013, Chedeline and Sony.
-Alan and Hannah live in East Knoxville with my two granddaughters, Addie and Haven.
+In 1980 I married my high school sweetheart, Dennis Duncan, on May 2nd.
+Dennis and I have two biological children, Alan and Amy, and two adopted children from Haiti, Chedeline, and Sony.
+Alan and Hannah live in East Knoxville with our two granddaughters, Addie and Haven.
 Alan is a placement coordinator for Youth Villages and Hannah is a special education teacher at Gibbs Elementary.
-Amy and Nathan live in Kenya where they serve as missionaries at Chogoria Hospital.
-Amy is a surgeon and Nathan is a nurse practitioner with his doctorate, so they both serve with World Medical Missions, through Samaritan’s Purse, Amy in the operating room, and Nathan as an E.R. nurse and teacher at a nursing college.
-Chedeline is a junior at Tellico Plains High School and Sony is in 8th grade at Tellico Plains Junior High School.
+Amy and Nathan live in Abingdon, VA after returning from Africa in 2020, where they served as medical missionaries in Kenya at Chogoria Hospital.
+Amy is a general surgeon while Nathan is a nurse practitioner with his doctorate to teach, and they both have hearts to serve.
+Chedeline graduated from TPHS in 2021 and is working toward a nursing career.
+Sony continues at TPHS.
+He is active as a football Bear, with the ambition to earn his pilot's license.

 It has been a joy to work with students at all grade levels over the years, and I am thrilled to come full circle and work with elementary students again.
-I look forward to growing as a teacher and person in my new position this year, my 25th year in education.
+I look forward to growing as an educator and person each year.
+It was a joy to work in administration at TPES, first with Mrs. Jones as her assistant principal and now with Dr. Sheryl Debity.
+TPES IS AN AWESOME SCHOOL!!!!!
+We have wonderful students, support staff, and teachers, and the adventures are limitless!
+TPES--where adventure awaits! #cubsstrongalldaylong

-Our students are worth all of the efforts we can expend on their behalf!
-One Team, One Mission!
+Our students are worth all of the efforts we can muster on their behalf! #allinforstudents